PR1ZR4K1/The-Cyber-Codex/README.md

 ### Hello, World!

-# M00NL1G7 Lexicon
+# PR1ZR4K1 Codex
-Welcome to the **M00NL1G7 Lexicon**, a living repository where I chronicle the continuous journey of acquiring and honing various skills throughout my career.
+Welcome to the **PR1ZR4K1 Codex**, a living repository where I chronicle the continuous journey of acquiring and honing various skills throughout my career.
 This lexicon is a sophisticated yet approachable space, designed to nurture a mindset of lifelong learning and mastery in a multitude of domains, including but not limited to cyber skills and programming.
 ## Overview

-In the M00NL1G7 Lexicon, I have embarked on a mission to create a rich tapestry of knowledge and expertise, a personal testament to my commitment to growth and innovation.
+In the PR1ZR4K1 Codex, I have embarked on a mission to create a rich tapestry of knowledge and expertise, a personal testament to my commitment to growth and innovation.
 Here, I document my evolving skill set, experiences, and insights, creating a dynamic knowledge base that reflects my professional/personal journey.

 ## Features